Court-Appointed Attorney vs. Private Attorney part 2

 Common Failures to Advocate“My court-appointed lawyer… – is not defending me against the charges. “ – doesn’t talk to me between court appearances.” – doesn’t look into the facts that help my case.” – just wants me to plead guilty.” – is not very skilled in court.”

 Change is possible for the defendant whose case is still pending in court.
-Take immediate steps to hire a proven and experienced Criminal lawyer.
+Take immediate steps to hire a proven and experienced criminal defense lawyer.
 Once a case has resulted in a conviction, most of the damage is usually permanent.
 A select few will qualify for record clearance after a waiting period of 3 years or more.
 Fewer will qualify to have their conviction(s) reduced to a lesser offense.